 Long-term Care Quality

-An additional reason we rated this facility so highly is that it was given an A+ long-term care score.
-This is flat out as dominant as it gets in this area.
-When nursing homes receive this kind of score in this category it is a good sign for patient care and indicates that the place is well-staffed with nurses and aids.
-Once we looked at the quantity of care provided by aids and other staff, we turned to the nursing home's vaccination data.
+This facility also received a high-end long-term care grade.
+This actually is this nursing home's second strongest category score.
+In that category, this facility received a score of A. When nursing homes receive this kind of score in long-term care it is a good sign for patient care and indicates that the facility is well-staffed with nurses and aids.
+After looking at the amount of care provided by aids and other staff, we then looked at the nursing home's vaccination statistics.
 This nursing home vaccinated 100 percent of its residents against pneumonia.
 Vaccines are critical to keeping patients out of the hospital.
-Finally, this nursing home was able to limit hospitalizations.
-Indeed, it had less than one hospitalization per 1,000 long-term resident days, which is an impressively low number.
+Lastly, this nursing home was able to limit hospitalizations.
+In fact, it had only 0.02 hospitalizations per one thousand long-term resident days, which is an impressively low figure.

 Does this page answer your questions about Cedars of Lebanon Nursing Center?